-You’re a cautious driver – you have no speeding tickets on your record and you haven’t recently had so much as a fender bender in a parking lot.
+You’re a cautious driver – you have no speeding tickets on your driving record and you haven’t recently even hit a parked car in a garage.
 So, if you have seen your auto insurance premiums increase, you’re probably asking why your car insurance went up for no obvious reason.

 If you’re feeling frustrated about a premium hike, you’re hardly alone.
-Data from the Bureau of Labour show that between 2006 and 2016 auto insurance costs increased 50% – well above the overall rate of inflation and the increase in new car prices.
+Data from the Bureau of Labour show that between 2006 and 2016 auto insurance costs increased 50 percent — well above the overall rate of inflation and the increase in new car prices.

 That’s easy to understand, but there’s a lot more factors that can increase your rate.

 If you’re safe on the road shouldn’t your premium also be safe from big hikes?
 Not necessarily.
 There are many many other factors that can also lead to premium increases.
 Some are largely beyond your control.